Natural Fertility Melbourne

 One of the significant advantages of reflexology is that not only does it increase fertility in males and females but it also reduces stress levels.
-A one hour fertility treatment on the feet reduces blood pressure, cools the body, settles the nervous system and promotes relaxing sleep.
+A 75 minute fertility treatment on the feet reduces blood pressure, cools the body, settles the nervous system and promotes relaxing sleep.

 Infertility in Women

-- Polycystic Ovary Syndrome (common in overweight women) *
+- Polycystic Ovaries (common in overweight women) *